 - Keywords that do not generate any sales over a longer period of time, even after the keyword bid is lowered, should be removed from your Manual campaign and added to your negative keyword list.

-Franz Jordan is the CEO of Sellics, a powerful All-in-One tool that combines everything sellers need to be successful on Amazon.
-Whether you’re looking to increase sales or lower your ACoS, you can manage your Sponsored Product campaigns entirely in our PPC Manager.
+We’d like to thank Franz Jordan, the CEO of Sellics, for helping us write a complete guide on Amazon PPC.
+Sellics is a powerful All-in-One tool that combines everything sellers need to be successful on Amazon.
+Whether you’re looking to increase sales or lower your ACoS, you can manage your Sponsored Product campaigns entirely in their PPC Manager.
 Other features include our profit dashboard, keyword ranking optimizer, competitor monitoring, and more.
-We offer a 14 day free trial for new users.
+They offer a 14 day free trial for new users.